Head (film): Legacy

+They had their mind on other things; namely, financing Easy Rider (then called The Loners).
+They opened Head quietly, hoping that the film would balloon from word-of-mouth.
+It’s difficult to spread the word about a film that has no point.
+Regardless, the plan was not far-fetched: with unsquandered Monkees dough, Raybert backed Easy Rider and convinced a disdainful Columbia to distribute it.

+A decade earlier, in his commentary for the television series episode "Fairy Tale", Nesmith called the film the "murder" of the Monkees, an intentional move by Schneider and Rafelson, who had their eyes on bigger goals and felt that the Monkees project was holding them back.
+Tork echoed a similar statement during the Monkees' 2001 interview on the VH-1 series Behind the Music.
+In 2001, Davy Jones said the Monkees should never have made the movie.

 For all of the negative remarks, there have been positive comments, showing Dolenz, whether knowingly or unknowingly, as a fashion trendsetter.
 In Straight Outta Cullompton, author Adam Foley wrote more glowingly, "Julian [Hewings]: 'I was watching Head, The Monkees film, and there's a bit at the beginning when Micky Dolenz falls from Golden Gate Bridge and he's got a pair of slightly flared boot cut jean cords on with a pair of (Adidas) Gazelles, probably the first ones that ever came out and this stripy t-shirt and I thought "Wow, that's what I remember when I was a kid – that's what everyone used to wear when they went to school."
 I just thought "Wow.
 Yeah.
 That's really speaking to me there and I got the others together" and went "Have a look at this, we're going to go out and find these clothes and that's what we're going to wear".
 The look came first before the music'".

 On November 19, 2014, the film was screened in the United Kingdom for the first time outside London as part of the Leeds International Film Festival.
 It was introduced by Peter Mills of Leeds Beckett University, author of a book about the Monkees.